hyper-neutrino/yuno-abandoned/README.md

 # yuno
-yuno, a modern procedural-ish golfing language.
+yuno is a stack-based golfing language.

 To run, `python3 yuno.py <flags> <code / file> [arguments...]`.
 Flags are required.
 If you don't want any, use `python3 yuno.py "" <code / file> [arguments...]`.